katigapon/testrepo/README.md

 # testrepo
 ## editing the file
-its  a markdown file in this repo
+its  a markdown file in this repos